Researchers Expanding Lay-Audience Teaching and Engagement

 We were awarded the National Science Foundation’s (NSF) “Innovation in Graduate Education Challenge” Community Choice Award in 2013 for our idea, Researchers Expanding Lay-Audience Teaching and Engagement (RELATE).
 RELATE is an initiative geared at improving STEM researchers’ lay-audience communication skills.
 We proposed to pair intensive, practice-oriented training with outreach opportunities to engage with the public.
 Although the NSF award we received was for developing an idea and did not require us to act on our proposal, we immediately began developing and implementing RELATE.
 We obtained a Rackham Interdisciplinary Workshop grant from the Rackham Graduate School at the University of Michigan to supplement the funding from the NSF award.
 We partnered with Leah Bricker, Andrew Maynard, Paula Wishart, and a number of communication experts to help us develop and refine the content of our workshop sessions.
 Our faculty advisory team has since grown dramatically, and our current most active partners are Brian Zikmund-Fisher and Tim McKay.
 We also work with a great team of student coordinators to keep our organization running smoothly.
 Finally, to understand the impact of our approach, we have an IRB-approved research to evaluate the efficacy of our workshop-practice model to investigate its effectiveness at improving STEM researchers’ communication.
 We use this data to both revise the model to make it maximally beneficial for workshop participants and contextualize our efforts in science communication training to others in the field.

-During the 2014, 2015, and 2016, we ran intensive communication workshops, developing and refining the model that we're planning to implement in 2017 and beyond.
+Every year since 2014, we have run intensive communication workshops, developing and refining the model that we're planning to implement in 2018 and beyond.
 During the workshop sessions, participants learned communication techniques and strategies from experts (e.g., messaging, creating analogies and metaphors, and non-verbal communication strategies), and then implemented those techniques by developing a presentation about their own research designed for a lay-audience.
 Workshop participants record these talks to host online and publicly present them in a series of community engagement events throughout the rest of the year.